andrelandgraf/react-datalist-input/README.md

 - Specify an initial value for the input field.
 - For example, `initialValue={'hello world'}` will print `hello world` into the input field on first render.
 - Default is empty string.
+- Caution: Don't confuse this with a placeholder (see placerholder prop), this is an actual value in the input and supports uses cases like saving user state or suggesting a search value.

 ***debounceTime***